 This type of dementia occurs when deposits of a protein called “Lewy Bodies” build up in the brain and disrupt the brain’s normal functioning.
 The protein deposits were named after the scientist who first discovered their connection to dementia.

-Someone with Lewy Body dementia may exhibit symptoms similar to those of Alzheimer’s, including memory problems, poor judgment and confusion.
+Someone with Lewy Body dementia may exhibit symptoms similar to those of Alzheimer’s disease, including memory problems, poor judgment and confusion.
 Additionally, Lewy Body dementia symptoms may include excessive daytime drowsiness, hallucinations, tremors and a lack of facial expression.